 - When your computer finishes deleting your temporary internet files, you will be back in the General Internet Options box.

 - Look at the section below called History.
-Here you can click on the Clear History button.
+Here you can Select Clear History.

 - A dialogue box will ask you if you want to delete all items in your history folder.
 Click Yes.

 - Click OK to close the Internet Options box.